mindsdb/mindsdb/mindsdb/api/mongo/README.md

 Main method for performing querying is "find".
 It uses MongoToAst class to transform mongo query to AST-query

-It can work in tho modes: normal and join mode
+It can work in these modes: normal and join mode

 In normal mode all filters from mongo query are passed to WHERE operator of AST-query.